 "Read me" is not just a book.
 Visit readmewriting.com for online inspiration.
 Or, find work like these iconic Economist ads at @ReadMeLKP on twitter (yes, copywriters still hang out on twitter).

 There are also a growing number of events that have a welcome focus on the craft of copywriting, such as the annual D&AD Festival in London.
-Others are purely for copywriters, like Copy Capital founded by Vikki Ross.
+Others are purely for copywriters, like Copy Capital founded by Vikki Ross in 2018.
 She also organises #copywritersunite nights in London.
 What a great idea for everywhere.